avidrucker/how-to-git/README.md

 ## 1. Introduction
 - Git is a version control system that helps you track changes in files.
 - In this tutorial, we'll create a simple README file using Git.
 - No prior Git experience required.
+However, you do need to know [the basics of using the terminal](https://github.com/avidrucker/how-to-command-line).

 ## 2. Install Git
 - Download and install Git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).